microsoft/makecode-csp/content/overview/major-projects.md

 Students complete a data research project in Unit 6.
 Students identify a question they want to research, create a survey to collect data, clean and analyze the data they collect through their survey, and then create a visual representation of the data in an infographic.
 Students then present their findings to the class.

-The introduction to the project can be found at [What is Data Science?](#) and specifically on [Slide 12 on Unit 6 Day 2's PowerPoint](#).
-Students continue work on the project on Day 3 to learn about [Data Collection](#) and bias in surveys, on Day 4 to learn about [Data Ethics and Survey Creation](#), and on Day 5 for [Testing and Sharing Your Survey](#).
+The introduction to the project can be found at <a href="/unit-6/day-2/what-is-data-science">What is Data Science?</a> and specifically on [Slide 12 on Unit 6 Day 2's PowerPoint](https://1drv.ms/p/s!AqsgsTyHBmRBj2mWxLmeJYLj791G?e=YEbkxc).
+Students continue work on the project on Day 3 to learn about <a href="/unit-6/day-3/data-collection">Data Collection</a> and bias in surveys, on Day 4 to learn about <a href="/unit-6/day-4/data-ethics-survey-creation">Data Ethics and Survey Creation</a>, and on Day 5 for <a href="/unit-6/day-5/testing-sharing-your-survey">Testing and Sharing Your Survey</a>.
 Students then wait for their survey results.
-When they have collected all of their data, they pick back up with the project and apply what they learned about [Data Cleansing and Visualization](#) on Day 6 and then complete their findings by completing an [Infographic Project](#).
+When they have collected all of their data, they pick back up with the project and apply what they learned about <a href="/unit-6/day-6/data-cleansing-visualization">Data Cleansing and Visualization</a> on Day 6 and then complete their findings by completing an <a href="/unit-6/day-7-10/infograpic-project">Infographic Project</a>.

 ### Learning objectives